naturalis/puppet-burp/README.md

 puppet-burp
 ====================

-Manage Burp, backup and restore program
+Manage Burp2, backup and restore program

 Install and configure server or client.
 Create scripts usable for monitoring backup and exports the scripts as sensu checks.